ADDITIONAL PERSONAL SPECIFICS:

 I had two cats (I have to—I'm a writer, after all ;-) ): Pellet Pigweed and Juville Bitch-Cookie.
 They grew up with two rats, Bagel and Fundt, and later two other rats, Badness and Flüg, who enjoyed intimidating the cats.
 Believe it or not, they were safe enough to be left unsupervised while frolicking with the cats in the back yard.
 (The rats eventually died of old age and cancernot from the cats.)

 Both cats had/have an excess of personality.
 For instance, Juville, true to his last name, bitched up a storm when picked up, but in the morning was all purrs.
 He would sit right in front of my face, hoping for a chance to adhere to my forehead like the face-sucking alien from Alien and lick like mad (he had an odd fetish).
-Pellet, also true to his last name, lusts after food.
-I've trained him to double-meow for his dinner, skitter away from me down the length of the kitchen counter while standing on his hind feet, then I pour water on his food to slow him down (originally this was so Juville could finish his meal in peace).
-He then proceeds to whack the water cup 20 times before I say he's done a good job and can go ahead and eat (have a look at this old video of the routine).
-Pellet also actually plays fetch with fuzzy toys, much like a dog.
+Pellet, also true to his last name, lusted after food.
+I trained him to double-meow for his dinner, skitter away from me down the length of the kitchen counter while standing on his hind feet, then I poured water on his food to slow him down (originally this was so Juville could finish his meal in peace).
+He then proceeded to whack the water cup 20 times before I said he'd done a good job and could go ahead and eat, as seen here:

 Pellet and me